volusion/element/content/tutorials/proptypes.md

 darkEnd: 6
 ```

-Now change the start/end so that your local preview will switch modes.
-For example, if the current time is 10:00 in the morning, change the `end` to 11 so that the block still thinks it should render in dark mode.
+Now, change the start/end so that your local preview will switch modes.
+For example, if the current time is 10 in the morning, change the `end` to 11 so that the block still thinks it should render in dark mode.

 Open your browser and see the change: